syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Table.md

 * By using Add method of the PdfGridHeaderCollection class.

-> Note: When you bind data source to PdfGrid, column captions will be automatically added to header collection.
+N> When you bind data source to PdfGrid, column captions will be automatically added to header collection.
 It can be removed at any time using Clear method of PdfGridHeaderCollection.